Buphthalmum

 Buphthalmum is a genus of flowering plants in the aster family, Asteraceae.
-There are 2 or 3 species.
 They are native to Europe, and B. salicifolium is in cultivation and has been introduced elsewhere.

+Description

 These are perennial herbs with alternately arranged leaves.
 The inflorescence is a solitary flower head atop the stem.
 The head has very narrow phyllaries, yellow ray florets and yellow disc florets.
 The fruit is a cypsela usually tipped with a pappus of scales; those growing from the ray florets may lack pappi.